-Piping Tees are used either for dividing main flow in two streams or for combining flow from two streams.
-The term most probably comes from the resemblance of the English letter Tee.
+Piping Tees are used either for dividing the main fluid flow into two streams or for combining flow from two streams.
+The term Tee for these types of pipe fittings most probably comes from the resemblance of the English letter Tee.

-The main run pipe is often termed as Header and the other as a branch.
-Branch size may be smaller or equal to run pipe size but it cannot be larger.
-Tees having branch size equal to run size are called equal tees & other as unequal tees or reducing tees.
+The main run pipe has often termed a Header and the other as a branch.
+The branch size may be smaller or equal to the run pipe size but it cannot be larger.
+Tees having branch size equal to run size are called equal tees & others as unequal tees or reducing tees.

-Tees are normally designed based on ASME B 16.9 or ASME B 16.11.
-Tee is always normal or perpendicular to the pipe axis and normally produced by forging.
+Tees are normally designed based on ASME B16.9 or ASME B16.11.
+Tee is always normal or perpendicular to the pipe axis and is normally produced by forging.

 Types of Piping Tee Connections

 Piping tee connections are classified according to the branch size and end connection.

 Based on the branch size, there are two types of piping tee connections.
 They are: